philthompson10/pyqtdeploy/doc/sysroot.rst

     version = "1.2.7"

     [zlib.win]
+    version = "1.2.12"
     install_from_source = true
     static_msvc_runtime = true

 On all targets, except for Windows, we choose to use the zlib library provided by the OS.
 On Android this is an earlier version.

-On Windows we choose to link to static versions of the MSVC runtime libraries.
+On Windows we choose to build from the latest version of the source and link to static versions of the MSVC runtime libraries.

 The Command Line